neoforged/.github/primers/1.21.11/index.md

         - `swingAnimationType` - The animation to play when swinging their hand.
         - `ticksUsingItem` - How many ticks the item has been used for.
         - `getUseItemStackForArm` - Returns the held item stack based on the arm.
-    - `LivingEntityRenderState#ticksSinceEnemyHit` - The amount of ticks since this entity was last hit.
+    - `LivingEntityRenderState#ticksSinceKineticHitFeedback` - The amount of ticks since this entity was hit with a kinetic weapon.
     - `NautilusRenderState` - The entity render state of a nautilus.
     - `UndeadRenderState` - The entity render state for an undead humanoid.
 - `net.minecraft.client.renderer.item.ItemModelResolver#swapAnimationScale` - Gets the scale of the swap animation for the stack.